fernando-arancibia/SQL-pizzeria_dahsboard/README.md

 ```
 This query stock2(S2) respond to following answers:

-1. Stock remaining by ingredient
+1. Stock remaining by ingredient.
-2. Re-order ingredient list based on inventory
+2. Re-order ingredient list based on inventory .

 Staff: This query is elaborated with rota, staff, and shift tables.